-To learn more about Purdue University’s online Lean Principles Certification course and download a free brochure, fill out the fields below.
-You can also call (888) 390-0499 to speak to one of our Program Advisors.
+To learn more about Purdue University’s online Lean Principles Certification Course and , fill out this form.
+You can also call (888) 390-0499 to speak to one of our program advisors.

 Purdue University respects your right to privacy.
 By submitting this form, you consent to receive emails and calls from a representative of Purdue University, which may include the use of automated technology.
 Consent is needed to contact you, but is not a requirement to register or enroll.